compare

 Quick answer

-Your effective messaging cost includes more than vendor line-item pricing.
+Your effective messaging cost includes more than line-item pricing.
 For most teams, total cost is shaped by:

 - outbound volume and growth profile